Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 Specifically, in the zero-field A--AFM phase (with antiparallel spin alignment along the $c$ axis), $\mu_0 H_{\mathrm{E}}$ is set small and negative along $c$, with a magnitude of $\mu_0 |H_{\mathrm{E}}| \approx 0.8\,\mathrm{T}$.
 This corresponds to an exchange energy of $4.63 \times 10^{-5}$\,eV per $\mu_{\mathrm{B}}$ (i.e., about $0.14$\,meV per Cr ion for a $3\,\mu_{\mathrm{B}}$ moment~\cite{codata}), which defines the energy barrier between the A--AFM and CAFM phases, in agreement with previous determinations of the exchange constant across this metamagnetic transition~\cite{seo2024probing}.
 When applied along $c$, $\mu_0 H_{\mathrm{ext}}$ competes with both $\mu_0 H_{\mathrm{E}}$ and the magnetic anisotropy, eventually driving the spin-flop transition once $H_{\mathrm{ext}} > H_{\mathrm{E}}$ in our AMC.
-Beyond this point, the effective molecular exchange energy saturates at $\sim 0.035$ eV in the FM phase.
+Beyond this point, the effective molecular exchange energy saturates at $\sim 0.035$\,eV in the FM phase.
 Figure~6(d) shows the simulated RIXS--MCD intensity map for the FM phase in NI geometry.
 The strong dichroic response across the $3d$ excitations reproduces the experimental trends, with enhanced MCD intensity at the $L_2$ edge.
 A narrow energy-loss region exhibits a full MCD inversion at the $L_2$ edge, as observed experimentally.
 The AMC yield the expectation values of the spin and orbital moments in the FM phase: $\langle S_{z} \rangle \simeq 2.92\,\mu_{\mathrm{B}}$ (close to the nominal $S = 3/2$ value for high-spin Cr$^{3+}$ and consistent with LMTO estimates, $\langle S_{z} \rangle \approx 2.99\,\mu_{\mathrm{B}}$) and a quenched orbital moment $\langle L_{z} \rangle \simeq 0.04\,\mu_{\mathrm{B}}$, in good agreement with the XMCD sum-rule estimate ($\langle L_{z} \rangle < 0.07\,\mu_{\mathrm{B}}$).
 In the FM phase, the high-spin $S = 3/2$ state constitutes the ground state, well separated from the next-lowest excited state ($\Delta E = 35.8$\,meV), resulting in an almost full thermal occupation ($\sim$100\%) at 5\,K. As the effective exchange field is reduced, this splitting collapses.
 In the zero-field A--AFM phase, the $S=3/2$ manifold recovers a degenerate set of four spin-projection components, with extracted values $|\langle S_z\rangle| \approx 2.92\,\mu_{\mathrm{B}}$ and $|\langle S_z\rangle| \approx 0.94\,\mu_{\mathrm{B}}$.
-As a result, their thermal populations are comparable, leading to a suppression of the dichroic signal as shown in Fig.~6(e), where the signal is weak and shows a partially inverted sign, consistent with experiment.
-Overall, the RIXS--MCD analysis shows how the Cr 3$d$ excitations, both the crystal-field $d$--$d$ transitions and the charge-transfer features, respond to changes in magnetic order, highlighting the technique as a sensitive element- and site-specific probe for tracking magnetic phase evolution in van der Waals materials.
+As a result, their thermal populations are comparable, leading to a suppression of the dichroic signal as shown in Fig.~6(e), where the signal is weak and shows a partially inverted sign, consistent with experiment. {This suppression is fully consistent with a two-sublattice picture: in the A--AFM phase, the MCD contributions from the two Cr sublattices with opposite spin orientations cancel, and the residual signal arises only from a small finite magnetic moment induced by the applied field.} Overall, the RIXS--MCD analysis shows how the Cr $3d$ excitations, both the crystal-field $d$--$d$ transitions and the charge-transfer features, respond to changes in magnetic order, highlighting the technique as a sensitive element- and site-specific probe for tracking magnetic phase evolution in van der Waals materials.